aaronland/go-wunderkammer/README.md

 ...time passes (easily hours, go get a coffee or something) and your computer's fan goes WHHHHHHHIIIIIIRRRRRRR!!!!
 ```

 Content-aware resizing currently doesn't check to see whether content-aware resizing _shouldn't_ be applied.
 For example when the aspect ratio of the input image is different than the aspect ratio of the resized content.

-For example:
+For example, content-aware resizing makes sense for this image:

 ![](docs/images/nasm-plane.jpg)

+But maybe not for this one:

 ![](docs/images/nasm-suit.jpg)